SoftwarePlumbers/typed-patch/README.md

 and object3 should equal object1.

-If any of the properties and sub-properties of object1 are themselves classes, and have a static method `fromObject` somewhere in their prototype chain, then this `fromObject` method will be applied to the result of merging properties betweem the appropriate sub-trees in order to create an object of the correct class.
+If any of the properties and sub-properties of object1 are themselves classes, and have a static method `fromJSON` somewhere in their prototype chain, then this `fromJSON` method will be applied to the result of merging properties betweem the appropriate sub-trees in order to create an object of the correct class.

 The utility has more subtle and feature-rich ways of specifying types, and doing things like deciding the type of array elements and specifying how arrays are merged.
 If interested, read on.

+For the latest API documentation see [The Software Plumbers Site](http://docs.softwareplumbers.com/typed-patch/master)

 ## Project Status